xav9211/LRUC/README.md

 - tests classes:
     - CacheTests for unit tests
     - LRUCacheTests for integration tests

+Initial value of capacity is set in config.properties file, it must be greater than 0.